maleleko/STEELO/bugs&todo.md

 **cart page**
 - ~~figure out how to make cart-summary div fixed within parent container~~
-- 1024px or below, pretty much recreate cart drawer layout but still have the cart summary on the side
+- ~~1024px or below, pretty much recreate cart drawer layout but still have the cart summary on the side~~
-- 768px or below, move cart-summary to the bottom of the page
+- ~~768px or below, move cart-summary to the bottom of the page~~
 - style recommended products div
+- for mobile, figure out how to make cart-summary width stay consistent but shrink cart-main width